 White balance controls how white light is recorded in images.
 Our eyes automatically adjust so we don’t notice the different tones in natural light.

-Cameras don’t.
-So for example, you notice that images taken in bright sunshine have a slight blue tint to them.
+Unfortunately, cameras don’t do the same.
+For example, you notice that images taken in bright sunshine have a slight blue tint.

-Unless you are very quick and efficient with manual focus, I would recommend setting your camera to autofocus.
-For the vast majority of occasions, this will work fine and give you sharp photos.
-If you find that it isn’t quite right, then switch to manual focus.
+Unless you’re very quick and efficient with manual focus, I’d recommend setting your camera to autofocus.
+For most occasions, this will work fine and give you sharp photos.
+If you find the results aren’t quite right, switch to manual focus for more control.

-If your camera has various focus point when you look through the viewfinder, test these out to see if there are any that don’t focus as sharply as others.
-The outer ones will sometimes not focus as sharply as the centre ones.
+If your camera has a multi-point autofocus system, you should test them to see if some are less responsive than others.
+The outer ones will sometimes not focus as sharply as the center ones.

 You should always aim to keep your ISO as low as possible.
 The higher it is, the more noise will appear in your shots.
 Digital noise gives your photos a grainy effect and decreases quality.
 Your photos also lose sharpness with more noise.

 1. Traditional Portraits

 The first is the traditional head and shoulder portrait.
-These shots are pretty easy to capture if you have a willing model.
+These shots are fun and easy to capture if you have a willing model.
 You often need to give your model some direction.
 But don’t be pushy or force them to do something they don’t want to.

 The first thing you need to consider is the background.
-Keep it simple and a neutral colour to ensure the focus is on the subject.
+Keep it simple.
+A neutral color ensures the focus is on the subject.
 The most important part of a head and shoulder portrait is the person’s eyes.
 You need to keep these sharp.

-- Aperture: f/4 to f/5.6 (you can use a wider aperture i.e. f/2.8 but make sure you are focusing correctly)
+- Aperture: f/4 to f/5.6 (You can use a wider aperture, but make sure you are focusing correctly.)